-Reviewer M. David Stone gives the HP LaserJet Pro P1102w 3.5 out of 5 stars, saying that it "touches all the right bases for a personal monochrome printer."
-PCMag.com's tests show that the printer runs faster than its advertised 19 pages per minute.
+Reviewer M. David Stone gives the HP LaserJet Pro P1102w 3.5 out of 5 stars, saying it "touches all the right bases for a personal monochrome laser."
+PCMag.com's tests show the printer runs faster than its advertised 19 pages per minute.

 Review: HP LaserJet Pro P1102w, M. David Stone, April 1, 2010

-Review: HP LaserJet Pro P1102w Printer, Contributors to Amazon.com
+Review: HP LaserJet Pro P1102w Printer, Contributors to Staples.com, As of May 2014

 The HP P1102w doesn't rate quite as highly here: 3.9 out of 5 stars, with more than 500 owners posting reviews.
 However, recently, several owners have posted that it won't work with their Macs.

 Review: HP LaserJet Pro P1102, Contributors to Amazon.com, As of May 2014